William Contreras Player Props: Brewers vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have the 29th-ranked team ERA among all league pitching staffs (5.47).
+- The Rockies have the 29th-ranked team ERA across all league pitching staffs (5.53).

-- The Rockies surrender the fourth-most home runs in baseball (157 total, 1.4 per game).
+- Rockies pitchers combine to give up 160 total home runs at a rate of 1.4 per game (third-most in baseball).

-- The righty last appeared on Wednesday against the San Diego Padres, when he went 4 1/3 innings, allowing four earned runs while giving up four hits.
+- In his last time out on Wednesday against the San Diego Padres, the left-hander went six innings, allowing four earned runs while surrendering seven hits.

-- The 26-year-old has put up a 5.07 ERA and 7.8 strikeouts per nine innings across 18 games this season, while allowing a batting average of .267 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.